 - Covering absent employees (such as maternity leave)

-Much like a standard employment contract, a fixed-term contract lays the groundwork for how an employee and employer will go about working together.
-Notable provisions from the agreement include:
+Much like a standard employment contract, a fixed-term contract lays the groundwork for the arrangement between an employee and employer and their duties and responsibilities to each other.

 Like nearly all agreements, the form starts off by establishing the names and addresses of the parties.
 When completing the form, it’s recommended to use the entity’s name and principal mailing address instead of the name and address of the company’s owner.

-Here, the employer will need to clearly convey the day-to-day responsibilities the employee will have in 1-3 sentences.
+Here the employer will need to clearly convey the day-to-day responsibilities the employee will have in 1-3 sentences.
 If the employer runs out of room, they can attach an addendum containing any additional language they wish to include.
-If the employer provides new hires with an employee handbook, they can write-in language similar to “Please reference employee handbook page [#]” to avoid having to outline all of the details when filling in the form.
+If the employer provides new hires with an employee handbook, they can create their own language on the form – something like “Please reference employee handbook page [#]” – to avoid having to outline all of the details when filling in the form.
 Referencing a handbook instead of manually writing a description provides the employer with a way of updating an employee’s duties without needing to amend and re-sign a new contract.

-The benefits allotted to short-term or seasonal employees are often more limited when compared to more standard, at-will workers.
-Having said, some employers opt to provide health insurance, PTO, vacation time, and other benefits for extended projects.
+The benefits allotted to short-term or seasonal employees are often more limited when compared to standard, at-will workers.
+With that said, some employers opt to provide health insurance, PTO, vacation time, and other benefits for extended projects.
 Like the duties and responsibilities mentioned above, the employer can reference an employee handbook in lieu of manually inputting the employee’s benefits into the form.

-This essential provision establishes the length of time the employee will work with their employer.
+This essential provision establishes the length of time the employee will work for their employer.
 Also included is whether or not the employee will be given the option to terminate the contract.
-If so, the employer will need to write the number (#) of days’ notice that must be provided before terminating (e.g., 2 weeks) and if severance will be provided should the employee or employer end the agreement.
+If so, the employer will need to write the number (#) of days’ notice that must be provided before terminating (e.g., 14 days) and if severance will be provided should the employee or employer end the agreement.